noah-10/Work-Day-Schedule/README.md

 - The time blocks are color coordinated to make it easier for the user to see upcoming, past and present events.

+## Sources

+- Starter code can be found by this [link](https://github.com/coding-boot-camp/crispy-octo-meme)

 ## Usage

 - The application can be viewed by this [link](https://noah-10.github.io/Work-Day-Schedule/)